lammps/lammps/doc/src/fix_hyper_local.rst

-   To run an LHD simulation, the input script must also use the :doc:`fix langevin <fix_langevin>` command to thermostat the atoms at the same *Tequil* as specified by this fix, so that the system is running constant-temperature (NVT) dynamics.
+   To run an LHD simulation, the input script must also use the :doc:`fix langevin <fix_langevin>` command to thermostat the atoms at the same :math:`T_{equil}` as specified by this fix, so that the system is running constant-temperature (NVT) dynamics.
 LAMMPS does not check that this is done.

 Note that if *ij*\ == *kl*, then bond *ij* is a biased bond on that timestep, otherwise it is not.
 But regardless, the boost factor